Federal Program – Small Business Administration

 Learn more about unemployment insurance in Maryland with the following links from the Maryland Department of Labor.

 You must register with Maryland Workforce Exchange and upload or create a current resume to maintain eligibility for benefits.
-For help writing a resume, check the Job Seeker’s Toolkit.
-You can also find resources and get feedback on your resume or cover letter through HelpNow, an online service powered by Brainfuse.
+For help writing a resume or cover letter you can find resources and get feedback through HelpNow, an online service powered by Brainfuse.

 You must make a minimum of three valid job contacts per week (including during the COVID-19 outbreak) and submit weekly claims to maintain unemployment insurance benefits.
 Learn more about Maryland Workforce Exchange and entering Work Search Contacts on the Maryland Department of Labor’s website.